2No2Name/worldthreader/README.md

 Interdimensional commands in command blocks or shared scoreboard accesses from different dimensions can be observed to be in a different order since there are no interdimensional ordering guarantees within a single game tick for interdimensional commands.
 The order of commands within one dimension remains the same as in vanilla.

+Interdimensional entity references will use exclusive dimension access if needed.
+To avoid this happening in every tick, interdimensional entity references will not find entities that were not present in other dimensions at the start of the current tick.

 ##### Can my dimensions get de-synchronized?